RETURN_TO_INTELLIGENCE

 • Do not restructure your supply chain purely to avoid China tariffs without factoring in this risk

-Action: Build contingency pricing models for a scenario where China tariffs rise above the current 22.5–40% combined rate by late 2026.
+Action: Build contingency pricing models for a scenario where China tariffs rise above the current 17.5–35% combined rate by late 2026.
+Monitor the April 15 comment deadline and April 28 hearing for signals on tariff direction.

 Section